mgalgs/mgalgs.github.io/_posts/2015-05-16-how-to-build-a-custom-linux-kernel-for-qemu-2015-edition.markdown

 nothing.
 The kernel build system has a `make` target for this:
 `allnoconfig`.
 Let's create a new configuration based on that:

-    $ cd $TOP/linux-4.0.3
+    $ cd $TOP/linux-4.10.6
     $ make O=$TOP/obj/linux-x86-allnoconfig allnoconfig

 Now everything that *can* be turned off *is* turned off.
 This is as low as it goes without hacking up the kernel source.
-As one might expect, we have a little more work to do in order to get something that actually boots in `qemu`, but it's still not too bad, which is actually pretty incredible.
+As one might expect, we have a little more work to do in order to get something that actually boots in `qemu`.
+There isn't a ton to do, which is actually pretty incredible.

+Fire up your kernel configurator:

+    $ make O=../obj/linux-x86-allnoconfig nconfig

 Here are the options you need to turn on:

     [*] 64-bit kernel